AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ## Legal Requirements

-OpenEXR is a project of the Academy Software Foundation and follows the open source software best practice policies of the Linux Foundation.
+Imath is a project of the Academy Software Foundation and follows the open source software best practice policies of the Linux Foundation.

 ### License

-OpenEXR is licensed under the [BSD-3-Clause](LICENSE.md) license.
+Imath is licensed under the [BSD-3-Clause](LICENSE.md) license.
 Contributions to the library should abide by that standard license.

 ### Contributor License Agreements

-Developers who wish to contribute code to be considered for inclusion in the OpenEXR distribution must first complete a **Contributor License Agreement**.
+Developers who wish to contribute code to be considered for inclusion in the Imath distribution must first complete a **Contributor License Agreement**.

-OpenEXR uses EasyCLA for managing CLAs, which automatically checks to ensure CLAs are signed by a contributor before a commit can be merged.
+Imath uses EasyCLA for managing CLAs, which automatically checks to ensure CLAs are signed by a contributor before a commit can be merged.